dingmaotu/mt4-server/README.md

 doing this because of the widespread use of MetaTrader4 and the lack of certain features in MetaTrader5 Terminal.
 You know that, Python2/3, Perl5/6, etc. Things like these happen.
-However, a good thing is that MQL4 and MQL5 has been merged and they at least make the language backward.
+However, a good thing is that MQL4 and MQL5 has been merged and they at least make the language backward compatible.

 For more information about MQL you can check out my library [mql4-lib](https://github.com/dingmaotu/mql4-lib) and see what problems